This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can a male and female ball python be kept together?

-You shouldn’t keep two ball pythons in the same tank.
+You shouldn’t keep any ball pythons together.

 Can you have two ball pythons together?